RubenDillon/tanzu/tap8/readme.md

-This document is not finished yet.
+This document is not finished.
 To follow a complete and proved documentation, use the tap7 version of this github.

 # Deploying Tanzu Application Platform v1.6.3 on Azure Cloud